jlee4527/fivetales/README.md

 # fivetales
 A pediatric health literacy platform that transforms clinical medical data into a collection of five core heroic metaphors.
 Bridging the gap between diagnosis and understanding through AI-driven narrative reframing.

-The mission: Five Tales (Five Tales) empowers pediatric patients by translating clinical anxiety into narrative agency.
-We bridge the health literacy gap through an AI-driven framework that reframes complex medical diagnoses into five heroic, culturally resonant metaphors.

 Roles:

 1. Jae | Product Lead & UX Architect